2020s: Film

-The COVID-19 pandemic heavily impacted film releases early in the decade, resulting in a drastic drop in box office revenue as well as many films postponing their release or shifting it to a streaming services.
-Avatar: The Way of Water is the highest-grossing film of the decade, and currently the fourth-highest-grossing film of all time.
-Other financially successful films at the box office include Top Gun: Maverick, No Time to Die, and Jurassic World Dominion.
-Superhero films continued to do well financially, with Spider-Man: No Way Home being the second-highest-grossing of the decade.
-Other successful superhero films include The Batman, as well as much of Marvel Studios' "Multiverse Saga of the MCU" and DC Studios' "DC Extended Universe" films.
+The COVID-19 pandemic heavily impacted film releases especially early in the decade, resulting in a drastic drop in box office revenue as well as many films postponing their release or shifting it to a streaming services.
+Avatar: The Way of Water is the highest-grossing film of the decade so far, and currently the third-highest-grossing film of all time.
+Other financially successful films at the box office include Top Gun: Maverick, Dune and its sequel Dune: Part Two, and Wicked.
+Superhero films mostly continued to do well financially, such as most successes from the Marvel Cinematic Universe, continuing with its "Multiverse Saga" (accompanied with a series of shows and specials created exclusively on Disney+ which interconnect with the films).
+Several successful horror films included M3GAN, the X trilogy, Barbarian, and Sinners.